Evert-R/findme-eat/README.md

 ## UX
 ### For who this website is created
-- This website is created for a non-profit organisation wich wants to promote a vegetarian lifestyle
+- This website is created for the non-profit organisation 'Geen eieren voor je geld'.
+Wich in dutch literally means 'No eggs for your money', wich is an old saying and means that you get good value for your money.
+This organisation wants to promote a vegetarian/vegan lifestyle by providing vegan-cooking workshops, and now via the development of this new web-app.

 ### At who this website is targeted
-- Vegatarians and vegans living or travelling in the U.S
+- Vegatarians, vegans and other interested people from all over the world.

-### What does the group want to achieve with this website
+### What does the organisation wants to achieve with this website

-### What does the record label wish to achieve with this website
+- They want to make it easy to find vegetarian/vegan restaurants wherever you are in the world.

 ### User stories